PGupta-Git/Gupta_et_al_RST_Paper_Submission/README.md

     ```

 4.  **Run the Scripts:** Execute the R scripts located in the `/scripts` directory.
 A logical order is:
     *   `sample size for sesoi_v2.R`: To understand the sample size justification.
-This script generates `figure 1.svg`.
+This script generates `figure 2.svg`.
     *   `rpe analysis.R`: To analyze the training load data.
-This script generates `figure 3.svg` and `figure 4.svg`.
+This script generates `figure 3.svg`.
     *   `ancova analysis.R`: To run the primary analysis on fitness outcomes.
-This script generates `figure 5.svg` and `figure 6.svg`.
+This script generates `figure 4.svg` and `figure 5.svg`.

 ---